sx-bet/sx-bet-api-docs/source/includes/_websocket.md

 ## Active order updates v2

 <aside class="notice">
 Coming soon!
-This channel will be available for use soon, please follow our Discord #api-help channel to stay up to date.
+This channel will be available for use soon, please follow our Discord #api-changes channel to stay up to date.
 </aside>

 ```javascript